Paddack takes no-hitter into 8th as Padres beat Marlins 3-2

+MIAMI (AP) — Chris Paddack said he took the mound with a chip on his shoulder and a tragedy on his mind, and the emotions of the occasion brought out the best in the San Diego Padres rookie.

-MIAMI (AP) — Rookie right-hander Chris Paddack took a no-hitter into the eighth inning and two relievers got the final four outs to complete a three-hitter and help the San Diego Padres beat the Miami Marlins 3-2 Wednesday night.
+Paddack took a no-hitter into the eighth inning, and two relievers got the final four outs to complete a three-hitter and beat the Miami Marlins 3-2 Wednesday night.

-The Padres, who played their first game in 1969, are the only major league team never to have thrown a no-hitter.
+Along with an eagerness to show the trade was a mistake, Paddack said he pitched mindful of the late José Fernández.
+As a Miami minor leaguer, Paddack admired the Marlins ace, who died in a 2016 boat crash.

+“I could talk about this for an hour,” Paddack said.
+“There’s just so much.”

 After Starlin Castro homered leading off the eighth, Paddack (6-4) retired the next two batters and then departed, matching the longest outing of his career.
 He struck out eight, walked one, threw 94 pitches and lowered his ERA to 2.70.